This post was last updated on September 9th, 2021 at 10:21 am

 You will only need to get a new EPC if you intend to let to a new tenant, or wish to sell the property.

-Once an EPC reaches the ten-year point and expires, there is no automatic requirement for a new one to be commissioned.
+Once an EPC reaches the ten-year point and expires, there is currently no automatic requirement for a new one to be commissioned.
 A further EPC will only be required the next time a trigger point is reached, i.e. when the property is next sold or let to a new tenant.

 How can landlords prepare for the current EPC requirements?

 If you haven’t got an EPC yet, you’ll need to book your Energy Assessment as soon as you can.
-The inspection itself will only take around 30 to 40 minutes, but if you’re property doesn’t meet the EPC requirements of ‘E’ or above, the suggested improvements made by your assessor could take weeks to carry out.
+The inspection itself will only take around 30 to 40 minutes, but if your property doesn’t meet the EPC requirements of ‘E’ or above, the suggested improvements made by your assessor could take weeks to carry out.

 Book your Energy Performance Certificate today with a qualified assessor.